melezhik/sparrowdo/README.md

     $ sparrowdo --docker=running-horse

+If you need to pull an image first and then run docker container for this image, choose `--image` option:

+    $ sparrowdo --docker=running-horse --image=alpine:latest --bootstrap --no_sudo

 # Run Sparrowdo on ssh hosts

 This is probably one the most common use case for Sparrowdo - configuring servers by ssh: